 There are a few reasons you might want to block a website in Chrome.
-Sometimes, to achieve maximum productivity, you need to block distracting websites, so you can focus on your work.
+Sometimes, to achieve maximum productivity, you need to block distracting websites or sites with annoying notifications, so you can focus on your work.
 Or you might want to protect a child from seeing unsuitable content.
 Thankfully, blocking websites on Chrome is fairly easy.
 In this article, we’ll walk you through the process.

 How to block a website on Chrome